Techniques and interpretation of HIV-1 RNA quantitation

 Human immunodeficiency virus type 1 (HIV-1) RNA can be measured using qualitative or quantitative techniques.
 Qualitative testing (commonly referred to as nucleic acid testing or NAT) is used as a screening test to identify HIV-infected individuals, such as screening possible blood donors.
 Quantification of HIV-RNA (viral load measurements) can be used as a diagnostic test in certain situations; however, the HIV viral load is primarily used for management/monitoring of HIV-1-infected individuals.

 This topic will address the laboratory methods for quantitation of HIV-1 RNA and the use of viral load for clinical management.
-Information on nucleic acid, HIV-2 RNA, and CD-4 cell count testing is found elsewhere.
+Additional information on nucleic acid, HIV-2 RNA, and CD-4 cell count testing is found elsewhere.
 (See "Blood donor screening: Laboratory testing", section on 'HIV-1 and HIV-2' and "Clinical manifestations and diagnosis of HIV-2 infection", section on 'Testing for HIV-2 infection' and "Techniques and interpretation of measurement of the CD4 cell count in HIV-infected patients".)